s-hfarooq/sCalc/README.md

 ## Running it
 Download repo, move into the `src` directory (`testSRC` if you want a more "beta" version), install npm dependencies using `npm install --save-dev electron` then run using `npm start`.
-Only tested using Ubuntu 18.04 so far.

 Alternatively, you can download the release build for your system located within the `release-builds` folder.
 Just note that these versions are untested and not up to date, and therefore may not work properly and will not have all available features/fixes.

 To build the latest version yourself, take a look at `compileInfo.md`.

-If you really want to, you can also open `index.html` within `src` using a browser (only Chrome tested so far) and all functionality should work perfectly fine.
+Alternatively, you can open `index.html` within `src` or `testSRC` using a browser and all functionality should work.

 ## Using it